 On Oct.
-23, 1898, at the home of her parents, Ella married Jonathan E. Hauger (1869-1954), the son of Simon and Elizabeth Hauger, also of Black Township.
-She was 20 years old at the time, and he was 29.
+23, 1898, at the home of her parents, the 20-year-old Ella married 29-year-old Jonathan E. Hauger (June 22, 1869-1954), the son of Simon and Elizabeth (Berkley) Hauger, also of Black Township.
 Because she legally was underage, her parents both had to sign a certificate of consent in the Orphans Court of Somerset County.

-The Haugers had three daughters – Olive Caroline Younkin, Grace Ruby Eagle and Edna Elizabeth Sembower.
+The Haugers produced three daughters – Olive Caroline Younkin, Grace Ruby Eagle and Edna Elizabeth Sembower.

 In 1913, some of the family attended the first annual Minerd Reunion at nearby Ohiopyle, Fayette County, PA.
 A rare group photograph taken that day has been found in the collection of a descendant, and Ella’s parents and daughter Olive are visible in the image.
 Click here to view the image in high resolution, with each face numbered for identification purposes.

-In October 1934, Ella may have been interviewed for an extensive genealogy research effort undertaken by distant cousins Otto Roosevelt Younkin and Charles Arthur Younkin.
-The men were gathering data in connection with the Younkin clan's new national home-coming reunion, held in nearby Kingwood, which drew more than 1,000 people a year during the heart of the Great Depression..
+In October 1934, Ella is believed to have been interviewed for an extensive genealogy research effort undertaken by distant cousins Otto Roosevelt Younkin and Charles Arthur Younkin.
+The men were gathering data in connection with the Younkin clan's new national home-coming reunion, held in nearby Kingwood, which drew more than 1,000 people a year during the heart of the Great Depression.
 Click here to see Otto Younkin's actual handwritten notes from the alleged conversation with Ella.

-Sadly, Ella died at home at age 60 of an “extended illness” on Feb.
+Ellen suffered for years from asthma and, during the first week of February 1938 was stricken with congestive heart failure.
+Sadly, she was unable to rally and died at home at age 60 on Feb.
 8, 1938.
-An obituary appeared in a Somerset newspaper, and the news was reported in the Younkin Family News Bulletin (April 30, 1938).
-She was buried at the Rockwood IOOF Cemetery.
+An obituary appeared in a Somerset newspaper, stating that she had succumbed from of an “extended illness” and that she had lived a "full, happy life."
+The news of her passing was reported in the Younkin Family News Bulletin (April 30, 1938).
+She was buried at the Rockwood Odd Fellows Cemetery.

 ~ Daughter Olive (Hauger) Younkin ~